dimitri-nicolo/calico/v2.5/networking/design/l3-interconnect-fabric.md

 #### Endpoints

-The final consideration is the number of endpoints in a {{site.prodname}} network.
+The final consideration is the number of endpoints in a {{site.tseeprodname}} network.
 In the [Ethernet fabric]({{site.url}}/{{page.version}}/networking/design/l2-interconnect-fabric) case the number of endpoints is not constrained by the interconnect fabric, as the interconnect fabric does not *see* the actual endpoints, it only *sees* the actual vRouters, or compute servers.
 This is not the case in an IP fabric, however.
-IP networks forward by using the destination IP address in the packet, which, in {{site.prodname}}'s case, is the destination endpoint.
+IP networks forward by using the destination IP address in the packet, which, in {{site.tseeprodname}}'s case, is the destination endpoint.
 That means that the IP fabric nodes (ToR switches and/or spine switches, for example) must know the routes to each endpoint in the network.
-They learn this by participating as route reflector clients in the BGP mesh, just as the {{site.prodname}} vRouter/compute server does.
+They learn this by participating as route reflector clients in the BGP mesh, just as the {{site.tseeprodname}} vRouter/compute server does.

 However, unlike a compute server which has a relatively unconstrained